JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte_part2.md

 Right now we have one building producing money.
 That's a start but it is not enough.
 What we want now is to make many more buildings.

-One way to do that would be to copy paste the following code to add a new building:
+One way to do that would be to copy-paste the following code to add a new building:

 ```html
 <-- App.svelte -->